theplant/plantpkg/README.md

 `spec.proto` is the place for the package to define any outer facing data structs that other package depend on this package.
 It is defined as [Google Protocol Buffers](https://developers.google.com/protocol-buffers/), The reason for this is:

 - Can easily write an wrapper to expose the package through TCP or HTTP with preferable serialization built-in
-- Can embed them into your application API protobuf structs to be part of bigger API definiation
+- Can embed them into your application API protobuf structs to be part of bigger API definition
 - It has pretty good default json format generation by default
 - Can still be used as standard Go structs
 - All other benefits protobuf provides

 ## Construct new instance: factory package

 `factory/new.go` is for you to construct the new instance of the interface defined in `api.go`.
-Where normally you pass in foreigh dependencies the package depends, like database connection, configurations, or other `plantpkg` created package instances (services).
+Where normally you pass in foreign dependencies the package depends, like database connection, configurations, or other `plantpkg` created package instances (services).

 For example:
 ```go